50 PRIVATE COMPANIES

 16. How will the Board and Leadership Gender Data be used by the FTSE Women Leaders Review team?

-The FTSE Women Leaders Review gathers data from the FTSE 350 and the 50 Largest UK private companies in scope on over 26,000 roles on boards and in leadership roles (defined as the Executive Committee and their Direct Reports).
+The FTSE Women Leaders Review gathers data from the FTSE 350 and the 50 Largest Private Companies in scope on over 26,000 roles on boards and in leadership roles (defined as the Executive Committee and their Direct Reports).
 The Review publishes progress on women on Boards and women in Leadership, on both an individual company and an aggregate basis, in the annual FTSE Women Leaders report.
 All our annual reports are available to view on the FTSE Women Leaders website.

 17. Who will have access to the Board and Leadership Gender Data?